k8ight/Debian-Router-Project/README.md

   </ul>

 # Post Install
- <strong>After install(both type) and setting LAN management interfaces conect a wire from the LAN inerface(Default ip 192.168.0.1/24) to the (LAN device) issue a static ip on (LAN device's) interface (like 192.168.0.2/24) conect to LAN  interfaces(Default ip 192.168.0.1)  and assign WAN,OPT,LAN interfaces from gui.OS SUPPORT STP for multi port assigned to LAN WAN OPT.
+ <strong>After install(both type) and setting LAN management interfaces conect a wire from the LAN inerface(Default ip 192.168.0.1/24) to the (LAN device) issue a static ip on (LAN device's) interface (like 192.168.0.2/24) connect to LAN  interfaces(Default ip https://192.168.0.1)  and assign WAN,OPT,LAN interfaces from gui.OS SUPPORT STP for multi port assigned to LAN WAN OPT.
 Assignment of Multiple Ip is restricted, ip inserted must be in ip/subnet charecter(Like 192.168.0.1/24)  </strong>